lrothack/cookiecutter-pydevops/README.md

 - Set up a virtual environment for your project and activate it (requires Python >= 3.6).
 - Run `make help` in order to get an overview of the targets provided by `Makefile`.
 - Run `make install-dev` in order to install the package (and all dependencies) in development mode.
 - Run `make lint` in order to run code analysis with pylint and bandit.
 - Run `make test` in order to run unit tests with pytest and coverage.
 - Run `make dist` in order to build a Python package (binary and source).
 - Run `docker-compose -p sonarqube -f sonarqube/docker-compose.yml up -d` in order to start a SonarQube server.
-- Run `make sonar` in order to locally run `sonar-scanner` and report results to your local SonarQube server.
-Requires a local installation of [sonar-scanner](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/).
+- Run `make sonar` in order to run `sonar-scanner` and report results to your local SonarQube server.
-- Run `make docker-build` in order to analyze, test, package, report to SonarQube and deploy in a multi-stage Docker build.
+- Run `make docker-build` in order to analyze, test, package and deploy in a multi-stage Docker build.
 Test your docker image with `docker run`.

 Advanced configurations can be made in the *configuration* sections of `Makefile`.
 See [lrothack/dev-ops](https://github.com/lrothack/dev-ops) for more information.